Nicolii/Nicolii.github.io/CypherSystem/CharacterSheetHelp.md

 - Are considered Assets on a task (an axe to help you break down a door, a crowbar to pry something open)
 - Try to use to ease your Task using equipment before applying [Effort](https://nicolii.github.io/CypherSystem/CharacterSheetHelp#effort)
 - Is also just general equipment
+- Assets cannot ease a Task by more than 2 steps

 ## Cyphers